18,128 (all seated)

 Third Kit: Blue, White and Red

-Rugby Park was transformed in the mid 1990's with the building of three new stands.
+Rugby Park was transformed in the mid-1990's with the building of three new stands.
 Both ends of the ground and one side have been re-developed.
-The ends are good sized two tiered stands, which are virtually identical.
-One of these ends, the Chadwick Stand is given to away supporters.
+The ends are good sized two-tiered stands, which are virtually identical.
+The Chadwick Stand at the north end is given to away supporters.
 There are also electric scoreboards placed on the roof of each end.
 The East Stand on one side of the pitch is also a relatively new stand, that is similar in height to the two ends.
 This stand however, does not run the full length of the pitch.
 It has a scoreboard on the back wall inside the stand.
 Opposite is the older Main Stand, which dates back to the early 1960's.
-It is smaller than the other stands and has a fair number of supporting pillars which could obstruct your view.
+It is smaller than the other stands and has four supporting pillars which could obstruct your view.
 In 2010 this stand was renamed the Frank Beattie Stand after a former player.
 The stadium has unusual looking floodlights protruding from the roofs of the two side stands.
 In 2014 an artificial 3G playing surface was installed at Rugby Park.